-Luxury travellers wanting to escape the crowds do not need to return time and again to the same old island.
-Here are 4 exclusive, undiscovered islands and destinations.
-Getaways that will spark your imagination and show you the least commercialised corners of the Caribbean.
+Luxury travelers wanting to escape the crowds do not need to return time and again to the same old island.
+Here are 4 exclusive, undiscovered islands, and destinations.
+Getaways that will spark your imagination and show you the least commercialized corners of the Caribbean.

 1. Costa Rica For Jungles & Wildlife

-The rugged Costa Rica is a stunning mix of pristine beaches, vast protected jungle with unbelievable wildlife, including spider monkeys and quetzal birds, waterfalls and volcanos which are all waiting to be explored.
+Rugged Costa Rica is a stunning mix of pristine beaches, vast protected jungle with unbelievable wildlife, including spider monkeys and quetzal birds, waterfalls, and volcanos which are all waiting to be explored.

 For a tropical hideaway high up a mountain, pick El Alma Private Villa & Soul Retreat.
 This villa is set in a tropical paradise within the lush green hills of the Papagayo Península with views of the Playa Prieta on the north Pacific coast of Costa Rica.
 The gardens are a huge part of the experience here and you will find yourself spending a lot of time outside; there is a pool, Jacuzzi and pool decks with a hanging day bed, plus a patio with a pergola and a beautiful rancho.
 The views from the garden over the Pacific are take-your-breath-away fabulous and the garden really is the ideal place to relax and disconnect.